Audit Committee Charter

 Each member of the Committee shall be appointed by the Board and shall serve until such member’s successor is duly elected and qualified or until such member’s earlier resignation or removal.
 The members of the Committee may be removed, with or without cause, by majority vote of the Board.

 The Board shall elect the Chair of the Committee.
-The Chair will approve the agendas for Committee meetings.
+The Chair will approve the agendas for Committee meetings and any member may suggest items for consideration.
+Briefing materials will be provided to the Committee as far in advance of meetings as practicable.

 The Committee shall meet as frequently as circumstances dictate.
+Each regularly scheduled meeting will conclude with an executive session of the Committee absent the members of management.
 The Chair of the Committee or a majority of the members of the Committee may call a special meeting of the Committee.
 As part of its goal to foster open communication, the Committee shall periodically meet separately with each of management, the personnel responsible for the internal audit function and the independent auditors to discuss any matters that the Committee or each of these groups believe should be discussed privately.
 The Committee may meet privately with the chief legal officer and the personnel responsible for the ethics and compliance program, as necessary.

 All non-management directors who are not members of the Committee may attend meetings of the Committee, but may not vote.
 Additionally, the Committee may invite to its meetings any director, member(s) of management of the Corporation and such other persons as it deems appropriate in order to carry out its responsibilities.
 The Committee may also exclude from its meetings any person it deems appropriate in order to carry out its responsibilities.